 Manufacturing is one of the largest industries in the United States.
 In fact, there are almost 12.5 million employees in the U.S. manufacturing industry, accounting for 8.5% of the entire workforce.
 And with that many people in the industry, manufacturing tools have improved and changed drastically over time.
 One common tool used in manufacturing is burnishing tools.
 Let’s look at why and how burnishing tools are used in today’s manufacturing businesses.

-So first off, what is a burnishing tool used for?
+What is a burnishing tool used for?
 Burnishing tools are used to achieve a low microinch finish on a part.
 Unlike other methods, like honing and grinding, burnishing doesn’t remove any metal from the surface.
 Rather, burnishing cold works metal to reduce roughness and leave behind a mirror-like, uniform, surface finish.
-Burnishing also can increase the surface hardness which increases a metal’s resistance to fatigue and failure at stress points.
+Burnishing also can increase the surface hardness, which increases a metal’s resistance to fatigue and failure at stress points.
 Roller burnishing improves surface finish and results in dimensional accuracy.
 You can learn more about burnishing here.

-While burnishing works on a variety of different metals such as stainless steel, cast iron, aluminum and brass, there is a wide variety of burnishing tools available for today’s manufacturers.
+While burnishing works on a variety of different metals such as stainless steel, cast iron, aluminum, and brass, there is a wide variety of burnishing for metal tools available for today’s manufacturers.
 Burnishing can eliminate secondary processes all together which cuts down cycle time an ultimately saves money.
 Now, let’s look at a few common types of burnishing tools.

 Diamond burnishing tools